mitchellvitez/py2hs/README.md

         return fibonacci2(n - 1) + fibonacci2(n - 2)
 ```

-The "else" and "return" collapse into the same expression in both cases.
+The `else` and `return` collapse into the same expression in both cases.

 ```haskell
 fibonacci n =